Operation Red Wings: Red Wings II: search, rescue, recovery, and presence operations

 Since the SEAL reconnaissance and surveillance team had been ambushed, the focus of the operation immediately shifted from disrupting ACM activity to finding, aiding, and extracting the team members.
 The operation became known as Operation Red Wings II.

 After the broken transmission from the SEAL team, their position and situation were unknown.
 Members of SEAL Team 10, U.S. Marines, and aviators of the 160th SOAR were prepared to dispatch a quick reaction force, but approval for launch from higher special operations headquarters was delayed for several hours.
 A quick reaction force finally launched, consisting of two MH-47 Special Operations Aircraft of the 160th, two conventional Army UH-60 Black Hawk helicopters, and two AH-64 Apache attack helicopters.
 The two MH-47s took the lead.
 Upon reaching Sawtalo Sar, the two MH-47s received small arms fire.
 During an attempt to insert SEALs riding in one of the MH-47 helicopters, one of Ahmad Shah's men fired an RPG-7 rocket-propelled grenade which struck the transmission below the rear rotor assembly, causing the aircraft to immediately plummet to the ground.
 All eight 160th SOAR aviators and crew and all eight Navy SEALs on board were killed, including commander of the 160th, Major Stephen C. Reich, and ground commander LCDR Erik S. Kristensen, of SEAL Team 10.

 Command and control was lost and neither visual nor radio contact could be established with the SEAL team.
 At this point, late in the afternoon, storm clouds were moving in over the region and the aircraft returned to their respective bases.
 A massive search began, at first from the ground, and then with aviation assets which were able to retrieve the bodies of the 16 killed in the MH-47 shootdown.
 Meanwhile, Luttrell had been taken in by a local Afghan, Gulab, from the village of Salar Ban, roughly 0.7 mi down the northeast gulch of Sawtalo Sar from the location of the ambush.
-After word was received of his survival, Luttrell and Gulab were recovered by United States Air Force Pararescuemen (PJs) from the 59th Expeditionary Rescue Squadron (305th Rescue Squadron deployed) Josh Appel and Chris Piercecchi.
+After word was received of his survival, Luttrell and Gulab were recovered by United States Air Force Pararescuemen (PJs) Josh Appel and Chris Piercecchi of the 59th Expeditionary Rescue Squadron (305th Rescue Squadron deployed).
 Based on Luttrell's descriptions of the area, Appel and Piercecchi returned to the site of the battle two days later and retrieved the remains of Dietz, Murphy and Axelson.